Moss Landing, California: 2000

-There were 125 households, out of which 27.2% had children under the age of 18 living with them, 39.2% were married couples living together, 14.4% had a female householder with no husband present, and 45.6% were non-families.
-31.2% of all households were made up of individuals, and 8.8% had someone living alone who was 65 years of age or older.
-The average household size was 2.40 and the average family size was 3.09.

-In the CDP, the population was spread out, with 21.3% under the age of 18, 11.7% from 18 to 24, 34.3% from 25 to 44, 21.7% from 45 to 64, and 11.0% who were 65 years of age or older.
-The median age was 36 years.
-For every 100 females, there were 117.4 males.
-For every 100 females age 18 and over, there were 118.5 males.

-The median income for a household in the CDP was $66,442, and the median income for a family was $66,731.
+As of the census of 2000, the median income for a household in the CDP was $66,442, and the median income for a family was $66,731.
 Males had a median income of $41,154 versus $36,691 for females.
 The per capita income for the CDP was $28,005.
 About 13.0% of families and 18.8% of the population were below the poverty line, including 38.7% of those under the age of 18 and none of those 65 or over.

 Economy

 Located in Moss Landing is the Moss Landing Marine Laboratories, a multi-campus research facility of the California State University.
 Also located here is the Monterey Bay Aquarium Research Institute, a sister organization to the Monterey Bay Aquarium.

-The Moss Landing Power Plant is a natural gas plant and the largest battery storage facility in the world.
-Located at the intersection of State Route 1 and Dolan Road.
-It produces 2,538 megawatts, and is wholly owned by Dynegy.
-It is visible from Santa Cruz, California to the north and Monterey, California to the south on clear days.
+The Moss Landing Power Plant is a natural gas plant and was the largest battery storage facility in the world until it was almost entirely destroyed in a massive lithium ion battery fire in January, 2025.

+Located at the intersection of State Route 1 and Dolan Road, it produced 2,538 megawatts prior to the fire, and is wholly owned by Vistra Corp.
+The structure remains visible from Santa Cruz, California to the north and Monterey, California to the south on clear days.
 There is a commercial park adjacent to the power plant, housing manufacturers and laboratories.

 While intended as a backup for California's marginal electric grid, the plant could only power the state of California for about two minutes.
-Three fires have occurred in the last several years, causing a shutdown of the plant and emission of toxic air pollutants from the burning lithium ion batteries.
+Four fires have occurred in the last several years, causing a shutdown of the plant and emission of toxic air pollutants from the burning lithium-ion batteries.

 Tourism is a large part of the economy in Moss Landing.